tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/beginner.rst

 6. View for the New Page
 ========================

 Views for Tethys apps are constructed using the standard web programming tools: HTML, JavaScript, and CSS.
-Additionally, HTML templates can use the `Django Template Language <https://docs.djangoproject.com/en/5.0/ref/templates/language/>`_, because Tethys Platform is build on Django.
+Additionally, HTML templates can use the `Django Template Language <https://docs.djangoproject.com/en/5.0/ref/templates/language/>`_, because Tethys Platform is built on Django.
 This allows you to code logic into your HTML documents, using template tags, making the web pages of your app dynamic and reusable.

 a.
 Modify the ``template/dam_inventory/add_dam.html`` with a title in the app content area and add ``Add`` and ``Cancel`` buttons to the app actions area: